 “Why?
 Are you going to stun me too?”

-Freddy looked like he was about to argue, but then froze in terror when he caught sight of something behind my shoulder.
+Freddy looked like he was about to retort, but then froze in terror when he caught sight of something behind my shoulder.

 “Oh god,” he moaned.
 “I think Cooper’s just spotted us.
 We better run.”

-I turned around to look at the exact same time Freddy threw his car keys at me.
-They hit in me in the cheek and ricocheted to the floor in a spectacular display of my lightning-fast reflexes.
+I turned around to look at the exact same time Freddy tossed me his carkeys, which hit my cheek and ricocheted to the floor in a spectacular display of my lightning-fast reflexes.

-“I’m gonna go in and get Aidan.
-Grab the car,” Freddy barked as he started to plunge his way into the kerfuffle of fists and fighting, Eveyln still dangling limply over his shoulder.
+“I’ll go in and get Aidan.
+Grab the car,” Freddy barked tersely as he started to plunge his way into the kerfuffle of fists and fighting, Evelyn still dangling limply over his shoulder.

 “What?”
 I blinked stupidly.

-“I SAID GRAB THE CAR,” Freddy yelled over his shoulder.
+“I SAID GRAB THE CAR,” Freddy yelled, eyes manic, over his shoulder.
 Jolting into action, I bent down and snatched the keys off the grimy club floor before wheeling around and hurtling towards the exit.

 Once I was outside, the car was pretty easy to find.
 Amidst the sleek SUVs and shiny sedans in the frigid parking lot, there was Freddy’s battered minivan — the universal icon for soccer mom’s everywhere.
 And also, now, our getaway car.